-Historically, the number of individual and family health insurance applications submitted through our ecommerce platform generally increased in our first quarter compared to our fourth quarter and in our third quarter compared to our second quarter.
-Conversely, we generally experienced a decline or flattening of individual and family submitted applications in our second quarter compared to our first quarter and in our fourth quarter compared to our third quarter.
-This trend changed in the fourth quarter of 2013 and first quarter of 2014 as a result of an increase in the number of individual and family applications submitted during the initial open enrollment period under the federal Patient Protection and Affordable Care Act and related amendments in the Health Care and Education Reconciliation Act, which began on October 1, 2013 and ended on March 31, 2014.
-The number of submitted individual and family plan applications increased significantly, relative to historical levels, during the fourth quarter of 2013 and the first quarter of 2014.
+In periods prior to the fourth quarter of 2013, the number of individual and family health insurance applications submitted through our ecommerce platform generally increased in our first quarter compared to our fourth quarter and in our third quarter compared to our second quarter.
+Conversely, we generally experienced a decline or flattening of individual and family submitted applications in our second quarter compared to our first quarter and in our fourth quarter of 2013 and first quarter of 2014 as a result of a significant increase, relatively to historical levels, in the number of individual and family applications submitted during the initial open enrollment period under the federal Patient Protection and Affordable Care Act and related amendments in the Health Care and Education Reconciliation Act, that began on October 1, 2013 and ended on March 31, 2014.

-In addition to the initial open enrollment period which ended in March 2014, the annual open enrollment period for individual and family health insurance is proposed to run from November 15, 2014 through February 15, 2015 for coverage effective in 2015.
-Thereafter, the scheduled dates of annual open enrollment period are unknown.
+In addition to the initial open enrollment period which ended in March 2014, the annual open enrollment period for individual and family health insurance is scheduled to run from November 15, 2014 through February 15, 2015 for coverage effective in 2015.
+Thereafter, the scheduled dates for the annual open enrollment period are unknown, but were originally set to be October 15 through December 7.
 Individuals and families generally will not be able to purchase individual and family health insurance outside of these open enrollment periods, unless they qualify for a special enrollment period as a result of certain qualifying events, such as losing employer-sponsored health insurance, moving to another state or becoming eligible or ineligible for a government subsidy for their health insurance.
-We expect that open enrollment periods will change the seasonality of our individual and family health insurance business and individual and family health insurance submitted applications.
+Open enrollment periods have changed the seasonality of our individual and family health insurance business and individual and family health insurance submitted applications.
 We expect that applications submitted for individual and family health insurance to decline during the second and third quarters of the year, outside of the annual open enrollment periods.

 The majority of the Medicare plans that we sell are sold in our fourth quarter during the Medicare annual enrollment period, when Medicare-eligible individuals are permitted to change their Medicare Advantage and Medicare Part D prescription drug coverage for the following year.
 As a result, we generate a significant amount of Medicare plan-related revenue in the fourth quarter of the year.
-Additionally, we recognize a majority of our renewal Medicare Advantage and Medicare Part D prescription drug plan commission revenue in the first quarter of each year as the majority of Medicare policies sold during the annual enrollment period typically renew on January 1 of each year.
+Additionally, we recognize a majority of our renewal Medicare Advantage and Medicare and Medicare of each year as the majority of Medicare policies sold during the annual enrollment period typically renew on January 1 of each year.